Skip to main content

 If you have asthma, COPD, or other reactive airway conditions and have been using an ozone-based CPAP cleaner, mention this to your pulmonologist or sleep physician.
 If you notice new respiratory irritation, increased coughing, or wheezing that coincides with using a cleaning device, stop using it and discuss alternatives with your provider.
 If you develop persistent sinus infections or respiratory symptoms despite regular cleaning, your provider can help rule out equipment-related causes.

-Warm water and mild soap, applied consistently, is what the manufacturers recommend and what the research supports.
+Warm water and mild soap, applied consistently, is what the manufacturers recommend.
 It costs almost nothing, takes a few minutes, and does not risk degrading your equipment.

-Save the $200 to $400 you would spend on an ozone or UV device.
-Put it toward replacement supplies (opens in new tab) that actually affect your therapy quality.
+Save the money you would spend on an ozone or UV device.
+Put it toward replacement supplies that actually affect your therapy quality.

 Related Guides